Dr. Christopher Dwight Huston

 Host-Pathogen Interactions of Intestinal Protozoa

-Cryptosporidium species cause severe diarrhea in both immunocompetent and immunocompromised individuals.
+Cryptosporidium species are apicomplexan parasites that cause severe diarrhea in both immunocompetent and immunocompromised individuals.
 The infectious oocysts are resistant to standard water treatment methods and Cryptosporidium has been associated with numerous waterborne epidemics including one involving more than 400,000 Milwaukee residents in 1993.
-Nitazoxanide is the only available treatment for cryptosporidiosis, but it is ineffective for immunocompromised patients in whom infection can be fatal.
-Though new drugs are badly needed, drug development has been impeded by an inability to continuously culture the parasite in vitro, and by lack of economic incentive to develop new molecules for treatment of this disease, which predomantly affects people in developing nations.
-In order to address the clinical need for better anti-cryptosporidial drugs while acknowledging the economic reality of who this disease affects, we are taking a drug re-purposing approach.
-That is, we have focused our efforts on identification of drugs that are already approved or for which a substantial economic investment has already been made for other diseases.
-To enable this approach, we have developed and optimized a high-throughput cell-based assay for in vitro growth of Cryptosporidium parvum in intestinal epithelial cells that utilizes automated liquid handling, microscopy and image analysis.
+Nitazoxanide is the only available treatment for cryptosporidiosis, but it only has modest efficacy in children and is equivalent to a placebo in immunocompromised people.
+Although new drugs are badly needed, drug development has been impeded by an inability to continuously culture the parasite in vitro, and by lack of economic incentive to develop new drugs for treatment of cryptosporidiosis, which predominantly affects people in low income countries.
+In order to address the clinical need for better anti-Cryptosporidium drugs while acknowledging the economic reality of who this disease affects, we are taking a drug-repurposing approach.
+That is, we have focused our efforts on identification of drugs that are already approved or for which a substantial economic investment has already been made for treatment of other diseases.
+To enable this approach, we developed and optimized a high-throughput cell-based assay for in vitro growth of Cryptosporidium parvum within intestinal epithelial cells that utilizes automated liquid handling, microscopy and image analysis.
 We have used this assay to screen several small molecule libraries and identify novel inhibitors of C. parvum growth, several of which we are now developing as potential treatments for humans with cryptosporidiosis.
-Furthermore, since we have screened compounds with known bioactivities, there is the potential to learn a great deal about the biology of Cryptosporidium species based on what is already known about the newly identified growth inhibitors.
+Students in my laboratory are also conducting studies to determine the mechanism of action for the most promising drug screening hits.
+Since genetic tools to study Cryptosporidium parasites are currently very limited, we believe that this chemical genetics approach has the potential to provide important new insights into the biology of Cryptosporidium species and related parasites.

 Cryptosporidium parvum infection of the human intestinal epithelial cell line HCT-8.
 C. parvum (green); DNA (blue); scale bar is 5 microns.